-When a hotplate control knob is pressed in, sparks will be made at every burner - this is normal.
+When the igniter button is pressed in, sparks will be made at every burner - this is normal.
 Do not attempt to disassemble or clean around any burner while another burner is on, otherwise an electric shock could result.

-To light a burner, push in and turn the associated control knob to the high position as indicated by the large flame symbol ((h)), (Fig. 2.2).
+To light a burner, press the igniter button, and push in and turn the associated control knob to the high position as indicated by the large flame symbol (\(\hbrace)\), (Fig. 2.2).